 Projects will depend on FS’ needs as well as the Intern’s major and area of interest.
 Examples of projects include:

 - Benchmarking other universities to compare services, policies, programs, etc. with those offered by the University of Utah

 - Analysis of financial information across the University to identify trends and recommend changes

-- Development of change management, communication, and training strategy from a decentralized to a centralized approach for FBS initiatives
+- Development of change management, communication, and training strategy from a decentralized to a centralized approach for FS initiatives

 - Analysis of new accounting standards and recommendations for implementation (may involve gathering relevant information and assessing the materiality and impact)